Generic Name: complement C1 esterase inhibitor (KOM ple ment C1 ES ter ase in HIB it or)

 Overdose symptoms may include sudden headache, numbness, weakness, or problems with your speech, vision, or balance.

-What should I avoid while using complement C1 esterase inhibitor?
+What should I avoid after using complement C1 esterase inhibitor?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.